There are many ways to make a mistake when it comes to using medications. You could:

 - The name and purpose of the medication.
 Pay particular attention to medications that contain a combination of multiple drugs.

 - Who the medication is for.
-You should never take a medication that’s prescribed to someone else, even if you have the exact same illness.
+You should never take a medication that’s prescribed to someone else, even if you have the exact same condition.

 - The dose.
 This includes how much to take and how often, as well as what to do if you miss a dose.

 - Special instructions.
-This may be like if the medication should be taken with or without food.
+For example, the medication might need to be taken with food.

-- How the medicine should be stored.
+- How the drug should be stored.
 Most medications need to be stored in a cool, dry place away from direct sunlight, but some need to be put in the refrigerator.

 - The expiration date.
 Some medications are still safe to use after expiration, but may not be as effective.
 However, it’s recommended to be safe and not take any expired medications.